 Get updates about our work, our talks and our trainings.
-From game afternoons and support groups to from community gardening, this is where we share our Reading community projects.
+From social gatherings and support groups to community gardening, this is where we share our Reading community projects.

 When you contact AutAngel about joining us, we’ll offer you an informal introductory chat, either in person or online, with one of our staff members, just to get to know you a little and so that you can ask any questions you have about us.